Crown-of-thorns starfish: Behavior

+"A. planci forage on corals at a high rate especially when the populations occur therefore resulting to loss of reef habitats and overall, loss of species diversity."
+Research shows that when such populations of these starfish are found, they can destroy coral and alter the structure of reefs and its support marine organism (Brodie et al., 2005).

 Predators

 The elongated, sharp spines covering nearly the entire upper surface of the crown-of-thorns serve as a mechanical defense against large predators.
 It also has a chemical defense.
 Saponins presumably serve as an irritant when the spines pierce a predator, in the same way as they do when they pierce the skin of humans.
 Saponins have an unpleasant taste.
 A study to test the predation rate on juvenile Acanthaster spp. by appropriate fish species found that the starfish were often mouthed, tasted, and rejected.
 These defenses tend to make it an unattractive target for coral community predators.
 In spite of this, however, Acanthaster populations are typically composed of a proportion of individuals with regenerating arms.